Rome's ancient Appian Way - Appia Antica

 For many centuries they defended the town, although the Alaric's Goths managed to break through in 410 AD.

 The street is famous for its cobblestones.
-It was in fact the first paved street of humanity, after the work of Appio Claudio in 312 BC, from which it takes its name.
+It was in fact the first paved street of humanity, after the work of consul Appius Claudius in 312 BC, from which it takes the name.

-Map showing the extension of the first tract of the Appian Way, which was paved in 312 BC til the first town south of Rome, called Bovillae, where from the Gens Julia, the family clan of Julius Caesar originated.
-Today this tract is an archeological park, the largest in Europe.
+The road was paved until the first town south of Rome, called Bovillae, where from the Gens Julia, the family clan of Julius Caesar originated.

 The Circus of Maxentius